QuantEcon/book-networks-public/code_book/ch_intro.md

 ```

-### Independent draws from Student’s t and Normal distributions
+### Independent draws from Student’s t and Normal distributions.

 Here we illustrate the occurence of "extreme" events in heavy tailed distributions.
 We start by generating 1000 samples from a normal distribution and a student's t distribution.